bacsubtilis/articles/AlphaFold2-ColabFold/pLDDT_single/README.md

 ### Usage

-To use this script, you will need a the `.pdb` and `.json` files of a protein structure model predicted by ColabFold.
+To use this script, you will need the `.pdb` and `.json` files of a protein structure model predicted by ColabFold.

 ```bash
 python pLDDT_single_example.py <path_to_your_model_pdb_file> <path_to_your_model_json_file>  --model_name "Protein X" --output "Protein_X"